-Figure 2: Typical changes in CO2 levels with demand controlled room-based
+Figure 2: Typical changes in CO2 levels with demand controlled

-mechanical ventilation systems.
+room-based mechanical ventilation systems.
 Graph provided by SAV AirMaster.

 Volatile Organic Compounds (VOCs) receive considerable attention, as their consequences to health can be severe.
 The main recommendation from BB101 is to reduce contamination at source by the appropriate specification of fabric materials.

 The control of draught now receives considerably more attention than was the case in 2006.
 Draught is unwanted local cooling.
-In BB101 it is quantified by the temperature difference ΔT between the air already at and the air arriving at the occupied zone at the centre of a classroom.
+In BB101 it is quantified by the temperature difference ΔT between the air already in and the air arriving at the occupied zone at the centre of a classroom.
 For standard classrooms, this ΔT is not to exceed 2 or 3° for mechanical systems, but is allowed to reach 5° for natural ventilation.
 Future field experience will tell whether these limits are sufficient to curtail complaints of discomfort due to winter draught, which are all too common in UK classrooms.

 Overheating criteria in BB101 have been subject to change through the various document revisions since 2015.
 Although the 3 main criteria remain as defined in TM52 (The limits of thermal comfort), the focus is now solely on Duration – Criterion1: That there should not be more than 40 hours during the period between May 1st-September 30th when the temperature reaches 1° above the allowable maximum.
 Full occupancy is to be assumed through the holiday period.
 The other 2 Criteria (to do with Severity and Upper Temperature Limit) are also required, but for information purposes only.